 Watch the short, animated video below to see how school vouchers work for families.

-Fifteen states and Washington, D.C., have school voucher programs.
+Sixteen states and Washington, D.C., have school voucher programs.

 Check out the list below for quick links to those program details, which include family eligibility tests, participation numbers, funding amounts and more.